-Additionally, in 2021 NCDOT greatly enhanced its public education program related to Anti-Litter messages with new social media posts, press releases, and new creative public service announcements (PSAs, videos, and radio broadcasts).
-NCDOT partnered with Country Music Star Luke Combs and various NC Athletic Organization coaches and mascots to develop these PSAs to help educate and encourage NC residents to not litter, secure their loads, and work together to keep NC clean.
-NCDOT also developed a new Swat-A-Litterbug phone application to make it easier for the public to report litterers from their mobile phones
+in 2022 NCDOT enhanced its public education program related to Anti-Litter messages with new social media posts and press releases.
+NCDOT developed these PSAs to help educate and encourage NC residents to not litter, secure their loads, and work together to keep NC clean.